Cortical circuits and Psychiatry

 Basic function in normal brain and role in psychiatric disease

-We use electrophysiology and optogenetics to observe and manipulate dozens of neurons simultaneously in both head-fixed and freely-behaving rodents in order to answer questions aimed both at fundamental neurobiological understanding of the cortical states and dynamics as well as the role of cortex in disease.
+We use electrophysiology and behavioral methods to understand brain-behavior linkages in rodents.
+We aim to answer questions aimed both at fundamental neurobiological questions as well as the role of neural circuit electrophysiology in disease.

 We use an approach informed by an understanding of neuronal microcircuit dynamics, macrocircuit connectivity and organism-level behavior to connect between the level of single neurons, networks of those neurons and animal behavior.